-Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments Develop DOT Implementation Guidance Q4 In progress A draft of DOT One Federal Decision guidance has been circulated for OA review.
-We anticipate a final document by end of Q4.
+Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments Develop DOT Implementation Guidance Q4 In progress A draft of DOT One Federal Decision guidance is being drafted.
 Review DOT guidance and training materials to ensure incorporation of the One Federal Decision Process Q4 In progress DOT is reviewing existing guidance documents and training to determine what updates are needed to reflect One Federal Decision.
 Federal Dashboard Updated to reflect DOT current projects and timetables.
 Q4 In progress DOT will work with OAs to ensure all applicable projects are posted to the federal dashboard and project schedules are updated